YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/functional_ir.rst

 Struct
 ~~~~~~

+As we saw in the `minimal backend`_ above, the ``Functional::IR`` class tracks
-The ``Functional::IR`` class tracks the set of inputs, the set of outputs, and
+the set of inputs, the set of outputs, and the set of "state" variables.
+The
-the set of "state" variables.
-The SMT-LIB backend maps each of these sets into
+SMT-LIB backend maps each of these sets into its own ``SmtStruct``, with each
-its own ``SmtStruct``, with each variable getting a corresponding field in the
+variable getting a corresponding field in the struct and a specified `Sort`_.
-struct and a specified `Sort`_.  `write_functional_smt2` then defines each of
+`write_functional_smt2` then defines each of these structs as a new
-these structs as a new ``datatype``, with each element being strongly-typed.
+``datatype``, with each element being strongly-typed.

 In Rosette, rather than defining new datatypes for our structs, we use the
 native ``struct``.
-We also only declare each field by name because Racket is
+We also only declare each field by name because Racket
-not as strongly-typed.
-For ease of use, we provide the expected type for each
+provides less static typing.
+For ease of use, we provide the expected type for
-field as comments.
+each field as comments.

 .. literalinclude:: /generated/functional/rosette.diff
    :language: diff